camwolford/LSTM-Trading-Algorithm/README.md

 -   Layers include an LSTM layer, layer normalization, fully connected layer with ReLU activation, and an output layer with a sigmoid activation.

 -   Weights are initialized using He initialization.
+Weight initialization is used to define the initial values for the parameters in neural network models prior to training the models on a dataset.
+Through a trial-and-error process He initialization was determined to be the best initialization method for model training.

 #### Forward Method: